gridiron-zone/huddle/docs/docs/04-validators/04-migrating.md

 With the old validator node stopped, start up the new node:

 ```
-sudo systemctl start desmos
+sudo systemctl start huddle
 ```

 :::warning Wait before deleting the old node
 We suggest you to wait before deleting the old node.
 Instead of waiting only to see the blocks syncing, make sure your new node is actually signing blocks as your validator.
-You will see this by looking at your validator uptime on our [explorer](https://morpheus.desmos.network/validators).
+You will see this by looking at your validator uptime on our [explorer](https://morpheus.huddle.network/validators).
 If everything is working properly, the uptime should slowly increase.
 :::

 ### (Optional) Recover your key
 If you originally had your key in the previous server you can easily add it back using the secret recovery phrase (mnemonic phrase) you had backed up

 ```
-desmos keys add <key_name> --recover
+huddle keys add <key_name> --recover
 ```